 Acquisition of Koovs and investment towards digital business: The Board of FLFL in FY19 approved the investment in equity shares of Koovs plc. for GBP 15.3 million (approx. Rs.140.00 crore) for 30% stake.
-FLFL currently holds 16.25% stake in the company and intend to reach upto 29.9%.
 Koovs plc (company incorporated in England) is a supplier of branded fashion garments and accessories for sale by a third party through Koovs.com website principally in India.
 The company has till June 2019 invested Rs.
 85 crore in Koovs and holds 25.8% of ordinary share capital.
+However, on account of continued losses reported by Koovs, FLFL in Q4FY20 had impaired its investment to the tune of Rs.
+84 crore (which is reported as exceptional item).